Blot first

 Read guide →Wedding Routine

-A wedding-day touch-up guide for bridesmaids who want cleaner photos and lighter makeup resets.
+A wedding-day touch-up guide with PleasingCare compact choices for cleaner portraits, speeches, dancing, and lighter resets.

 Read guide →Makeup Finish